 - And mercifully, when the night is over, you have to carry them off to bed.

 So Kevin, wherever you are, thank you.
-Your ridiculousness and tomfoolery prepared me well for the trials and tribulations of parenthood.
+Your ridiculousness and tomfoolery prepared me well for the tribulations of parenthood.